-(a) An Applicant has the burden of going forward and the burden of proving, by a preponderance of the evidence, that the Applicant is entitled to the requested benefit.

-(b) Oral evidence shall be taken only on oath or affirmation.

-(c) Each party shall have these rights: (1) to call and examine witnesses; to introduce exhibits, to include reports and Depositions of medical witnesses; (2) to cross-examine opposing witnesses on any matter relevant to the issues even though that matter was not covered in the direct examination; (3) to impeach any witness regardless of which party first called the witness to testify; and (4) to rebut adverse evidence.
+- (a) An Applicant has the burden of going forward and the Burden of Proving, by a preponderance of the evidence, that the Applicant is entitled to the requested benefit. - (b) Oral evidence shall be taken only on oath or affirmation. - (c) Each Party shall have these rights: (1) to call and examine witnesses; to introduce exhibits, to include reports and Depositions of medical witnesses; (2) to cross-examine opposing witnesses on any matter relevant to the issues even though that matter was not covered in the direct examination; (3) to impeach any witness regardless of which Party first called the witness to testify; and (4) to rebut adverse evidence.
 If the Applicant does not testify, the Applicant may be called and examined as if under cross-examination.
 Refusal of any Applicant to submit to examination for the purpose of answering relevant questions shall be grounds for dismissing the Application with prejudice.

-(d) The Hearing need not be conducted according to technical rules relating to evidence and witnesses.
+- evidence and witnesses.
 Any relevant evidence shall be admitted if it is the sort of evidence on which responsible persons are accustomed to rely in the conduct of serious affairs, regardless of the existence of any common law or statutory rule which might make improper the admission of such evidence over objection in civil actions.
 Arguments regarding admissibility may be considered by the Hearing Officer when evaluating the weight of any evidence admitted.
-The rules of privilege shall be effective to the extent that they are otherwise required by statute to be recognized at the Hearing, and irrelevant and unduly repetitious evidence shall be excluded.

-(e) Affidavits.
-A party wishing to introduce an affidavit into evidence shall include as part of the party's prehearing statement a copy of such affidavit.
+The rules of privilege shall be effective to the extent that they are otherwise required by statute to be recognized at the Hearing, and irrelevant and unduly repetitious evidence shall be excluded. - (e) Affidavits.
+A Party wishing to introduce an affidavit into evidence shall include as part of the Party's Prehearing Statement a copy of such affidavit.
 The affidavit, if introduced in evidence, shall be given the same effect as if the affiant had testified orally.
-If an opportunity to cross-examine an affiant is not afforded after timely Subpoena is requested and served as herein provided, the affidavit may be introduced in evidence, but shall be given only the same effect as other hearsay evidence.

-(f) Official Notice.
-In reaching a decision, the Hearing Officer shall take official notice of those matters which must be judicially noticed pursuant to section 451 of the California Evidence Code, may take official notice of those matters which may be judicially noticed pursuant to section 452 of the California Evidence Code, and shall take official notice of any matter specified in said section 452 if the provisions of the California Evidence Code section 453 are complied with by a party.
+If an opportunity to cross-examine an affiant is not afforded after timely Subpoena is requested and served as herein provided, the affidavit may be introduced in evidence, but shall be given only the same effect as other hearsay evidence. - (f) Official Notice.
+In reaching a decision, the Hearing Officer shall take official notice of those matters which must be judicially noticed pursuant to section 451 of the California Evidence Code, may take official notice of those matters which may be judicially noticed pursuant to section 452 of the California Evidence Code, and shall take official notice of any matter specified in said section 452 if the provisions of the California Evidence Code section 453 are complied with by a Party.